 Additionally, meeting with the city manager is often necessary to discuss funding, expansion, or collaborative efforts.

 The salary range for parks and recreation managers varies greatly, depending on the specific title of the position (director, manager, coordinator, or supervisor), the scope of responsibility, a job candidate’s work experience, and any budgetary restrictions that may exist.
-According to PayScale.com, the median salary is slightly over $50,000 for a director-level position.
-Employers usually offer standard benefits packages.
+To find more information regarding salary and benefits for parks and recreation managers, visit the PayScale website.

 A range of undergraduate degrees could be applied to this field, including science and social science, criminal justice, or wildlife management, as well as a parks and recreation management degree.
 A Master of Public Administration (MPA) would greatly improve the employment prospects for a job in parks and recreation, especially in combination with professional experience in the field.
 An MPA prepares students specifically for a career in public service.
 While experience in recreation is typically a prerequisite for a management position, an MPA will help candidates develop the leadership skills necessary to coordinate with other departments and communicate with the public.